 Are Florida resident discounts available for Volcano Bay tickets?

 Florida residents are able to purchase slightly discounted Volcano Bay tickets – with proof of residency, of course.
-The price for one-day tickets varies depending on the demand of your desired date, ranging between $70 and $85.
+The price for one-day tickets varies depending on the demand for your desired date, ranging between $70 and $85.
 The lower prices can be found during the late winter months, and the highest price pops up during the popular summer season.
 Falling in the middle, $75 and $80 tickets are typically available in certain stretches of the spring and fall.

-Does my Universal Orlando annual pass get me in to Volcano Bay?
+Does my Universal Orlando annual pass get me into Volcano Bay?

 With the addition of Volcano Bay at Universal Orlando, it became an option whether to purchase a two-park or three-park annual pass.
 In order to gain access to Volcano Bay, you must have a three-park pass, of course.
 Within the three-park passes, there are Seasonal, Power, Preferred, and Premier levels, all of which differ in perks and blockout dates.